-In infants, vertebral osteomyelitis presents as an with pain, fever, gibbus, raised leucocyte count, and complete dissolution of the vertebral body.
+In infants, vertebral osteomyelitis presents with pain, fever, gibbus, raised leucocyte count, and complete dissolution of the vertebral body.
 These patients require a very aggressive treatment.

 Fever may not be present in nearly half the patients.
 Treatment must be initiated aggressively and early on the basis of clinical diagnosis.

-The non specific changes of infection may take as long as 2 to 12 weeks to appear in plain radiographs.
-The earliest changes usually observed are erosion of the endplate and loss of disc height, and these usually occur within 3 to 6 weeks.
+The nonspecific changes of infection may take as long as 2 to 12 weeks to appear in plain radiographs.
+The earliest changes usually observed are an erosion of the endplate and loss of disc height, and these usually occur within 3 to 6 weeks.

 More destructive changes occur during the next 6 to 12 weeks, which includes osteolytic compression of the vertebral body, paravertebral soft tissue shadows.

 With the progress of infection, the erosion of the end-plate and adjacent bone becomes more prominent.
 This leads to the narrowing of the disc space and segmental collapse.